 - 6. In 2021 Misterton Parish Council decided that the MNP should be reviewed and updated following the submission of several planning applications on sites that were not allocated for housing in the MNP but that were still favourably assessed by BDC officers.
 It was clear that the MNP policies were not able to direct development to the allocated sites as the community had expected. - 7.
-BDC have set a housing requirement figure of 194 in their publication draft Local Plan.
-The revised site allocation figures are for in the region of 152.
-A further 15 dwellings have been granted permission and/or completed.
-It is expected that the balance of 27 will be made up of small windfall schemes on infill sites in accordance with the policies in the MRNP. - 8.
-The MRNP will extend until 2037 in line with the publication draft Bassetlaw Plan.
-Membership of the Neighbourhood Plan Steering Group still includes local residents and local Councillors.
-When the MRNP has been through the statutory processes (like consultation and independent examination) it will replace the MNP. - 9.
-Not all the existing made neighbourhood plan policies have been altered.
+BDC has set a housing requirement figure (HRF) for Misterton of 194 dwellings in their Submission Local Plan.
+The revised site allocation figures in the MRNP are for in the region of 152 dwellings (due to additional analysis of flood risk, design and landscaping requirements).
+In January 2023 there was a balance of in the region of 20 dwellings required to meet the HRF of 194.
+Following the Local Plan examination, the main modifications (out for consultation August 2023) have clarified that the HRF is a minimum number, and also increased the HRF for Misterton to 195.
+The examination of the Local Plan also clarified that, in order to contribute to the HRF, dwellings must have been granted permission during the Local Plan period (1 April 2020 onwards), or have been allocated in a made neighbourhood plan and granted planning permission during the same timeframe.
+Future housing development in the Neighbourhood Area will be delivered on sites that are allocated in the MRNP and on sites that are unallocated but that are in accordance with the policies in the MRNP.
+The expectation is that the HRF will be met from the delivery of the allocated sites in the MRNP and smaller sensitively located windfall sites.
+A 5 year review will enable an assessment of this approach. - 8.
+The MRNP will extend until 2038 in line with the Submission Bassetlaw Plan.
+When the MRNP has been through the statutory processes, it will replace the MNP. - 9.
+Not all the existing made Neighbourhood Plan policies have been altered.
 The site allocations remain the same because the growth requirement for Misterton is the same as in 2019.
 However, with a more robust evidence base provided by the Misterton Design Code 2022 produced by AECOM, some of the policies have been updated.
-The changes to the made Misterton Neighbourhood Plan are - 1) all site allocation policies have been reworded to reflect the new evidence base - 2) a new Local Green Space is proposed and one has been amended - 3) new policy on landscape character - 4) new policy on density and infill - 5) amended approach to the development of the large brownfield site.
+The changes to the made Misterton Neighbourhood Plan are; - 1) all site allocation policies have been reworded to reflect the new evidence base - 2) a new Local Green Space is proposed, and one has been amended - 3) new policy on landscape character - 4) new policy on density and infill - 5) amended approach to the development of the large brownfield site.